 For all LEP members, it is best practice to document the member's preferred language in paper and/or electronic medical records in the manner that best fits your practice flow.
-You should attempt to collect and document member's race, ethnicity, and preferred written language in member's medical record, when possible.
+In addition, when possible, you should attempt to collect and document member's race, ethnicity, and preferred written language in member's medical record.

 If a member refuses or declines interpretive services, you should document the refusal/declination of services in the medical record.
-This documentation not only protects you and your practice and also ensures consistency if your medical records are monitored through site reviews or audits.
+This documentation not only protects you and your practice, it also ensures consistency if your medical records are monitored through site reviews or audits.